deadPix3l/BearBones-ETH/README.md

 A sveltekit building block for making dapps, inspired by scaffold-eth-2.
 Giving Dapp developers more options beyond react.

+Warning: This project is brand new.
+It does not currently work.
+If you would like to help make it work, PRs are appreciated!

 To get started, run: